 I love sharing what God has given me with groups large and small.
 Thankfully, God has gifted me with a very large mouth!
 God’s Word speaks to us in all ages and stages, and I’m passionate about connecting his truths with the issues of everyday life.
 Whether it’s a keynote for a special event, a retreat, or a breakout session, I partner with leaders to bring authenticity and biblical truth the conversation.

 More Than Mind-Full

-We get a lot of confusing and conflicting messages on what it means to be a woman made in the image of God.
-Certainly our culture has plenty of ideas.
-So does tradition.
-But what does God have in mind when He makes the woman, and how do we live that out in our world today?
-This message is based on Genesis 2:18, when God designs the woman to be an “ezer” (from the Hebrew) in His image.
-We’ll look at how God is an “ezer” throughout the Scripture, and get some ideas of what He has in mind for His female image bearers.
-(Can be a single message or part of a series for a conference or retreat).
+Our culture hotly debates fundamentals of gender identity, and media outlets bombard us with a myriad of ideas about what it means to be female.
+But what does God have in mind when he makes the woman, and how do we live that out in our world today?
+This message is based on Genesis 2:18, when God designs the woman to be an “ezer” (from the Hebrew) in his image.
+We’ll look at how God shows his “ezer-ness” throughout the Scripture through his female image bearers.

 No matter what we’ve done, how far off base we’ve gone, or how far we’ve run from God, his love for us is unrelenting.
 In the book of Ezekiel, God shows us his heart break each time we turn away from him, but also his determination to never let us go.
 He disciplines us with tough love, for sure, and then gives us a new heart and a new spirit so we can love him back.
 This message shows off the gospel in the Old Testament and demonstrates that our God is the same today as he always has been - unrelenting in his love for us.